HernanFAR/Quicker/README.md

 That is the main propourse of this package, serve a aproach to reduce that, in a few abstract classes that do all the work, letting you to center in the important things.
 Also, this package will help you in the mapping of classes between layers too, of course!

-This package use EntityFrameworkCore and AutoMapper to work.
+This package use EntityFrameworkCore and AutoMapper to work, and DataAnnotations for validate by default, but you can use any validator (Like FluentValidator) overriding the ValidateObject virtual method in any class that inherent from OpenService class

 Todo: